 With a background in cognitive neuroscience and behavioral genetics, Dr. Althoff studies emotion regulation and suicide risk prediction.
 He is the Interim Chair of the Department of Psychiatry at the UVM Health Network.
 Dr. Althoff is also the Associate Editor for JAACAP, the world’s premier journal for child and adolescent psychiatry.
 View Dr. Althoff’s publications.

 Dr. Brooklyn is Board Certified in Family Medicine and Addiction Medicine.
 He has been a strong advocate for integrating people with substance use disorders into medical homes and conceived of the nationally recognized Hub and Spoke model to seamlessly treat opioid use disorders.
-He is on the UVM Medical Center Family Medicine and Psychiatry faculty as an Assistant Clinical Professor and has been involved with the research of heroin, tobacco, and cocaine use treatments there since 1992.
+He is on the UVM Medical Center Family Medicine and Psychiatry faculty as a Clinical Associate Professor and has been involved with the research of heroin, tobacco, and cocaine use treatments there since 1992.
 His work helped lead to the approval of buprenorphine for opioid users.
 He is a national mentor for opioid use and substance use disorder treatment and a trainer for students, residents and faculty members throughout the United States.
 His interests remain in primary care, preventative care, the interface of behavior and health, the promotion of healthy lifestyles, treatment of substance use disorders, mindfulness, and motivational interviewing.
 Link to Dr. Brooklyn’s publications

 Megan is the Director of Nursing at the Chittenden Clinic, where she oversees a team of 20 nurses and a program of nearly 1,000 clients.
 She is a Certified Addiction Registered Nurse and active member of the International Society on Addiction Nursing.
 Her background has primarily focused on outpatient community care, first in central Pennsylvania, and for the past 11 years in the greater Chittenden County area of Vermont.
 Ms. Detweiler has developed nursing policy on evidence-based holistic care and harm reduction as part of nursing leadership at the Howard Center’s Chittenden Clinic, the first methadone clinic and largest hub in Vermont.
 She is interested in seeing both new and experienced nurses grow in their knowledge of substance use disorders, especially via education that reduces stigma in the healthcare setting.